 The string of bits from the ADC conversion can be combined to create other types of random output.
 For example, by combining 8 bits together we can create a byte (Numerical range 0-255).
 A byte can also represent an ASCII character, per the standard encoding table.
 The data output conversions can be programmed using simple Picaxe BASIC commands in the PICAXE microcontroller, before the data is serially transmitted.
 The randomness of the output can be tested using special tests created for the purpose.
 For example, the 'DIEHARD' suite of tests written by George Marsaglia.

 You can build the hardware random number generator using the information we have presented here.
 Advanced experimenters may have an interest in additional details about the project.
-We have collected some of the additional project information in a file which is available for purchase and download.
+We have collected some of the additional project information in a documentation file.
 The information is provided in electronic format as a zip file.
 The additional information includes an instruction manual, parts list, PCB files, more Picaxe Basic programs and information for doing the 'DIEHARD' randomness tests.
-Here is a link to purchase the complete project file for this Hardware Random Number Generator for only $5 using Payloadz.
-After payment using Paypal you will receive a link by email to download the zip file.
-Note: This is usually fast, but it is not instantaneous.
+Here is a link to the information.

 Hardware Random Number Generator Zip File (10 MB)